conwetlab/WMarket/README.md

 ## Build and Install

-Build and Install documentation for WMarket can be found at [the Installation Guide](http://wmarket.readthedocs.org/en/latest/installation-guide.html).
+The instructions to install WMarket can be found at [the Installation Guide](http://wmarket.readthedocs.org/en/latest/installation-guide.html).
 You can install the software in three different ways:

 * With the provided script (included in the `utils` folder)
 * With a [Docker Container](https://hub.docker.com/r/conwetlab/wmarket/)
 * Manually

+If you opt for building WMarket, you can refer to [the Building from Sources Guide](http://wmarket.readthedocs.org/en/latest/building-from-sources-guide.html)

 ## API Overview